Alexander Zverev: the consistent threat who defies betting markets

 - Playing Medvedev at any market price shorter than even money

-How Our Model Adjusts for Zverev
+How our model adjusts for Zverev

 Our prediction engine incorporates the patterns above with specific calibrations: